 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does; these materials punish a standard container that was not built for the load.
-We route a 30-yard low-wall bin with reinforced sides and a heavier floor plate: we cap the fill volume well below the visual rim to ensure axle weight stays legal.
-We haul this heavy kit on a lowboy and also offer general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh substantially more than asphalt: these materials punish a standard container.
+For such tear-offs, we route a reinforced 30-yard bin with a heavier floor plate; we cap the fill volume below the visual rim so that axle weight stays legal.
+We set these low-wall units using a lowboy for stability.
+You can also contact us for our general construction debris service to manage any mixed job site loads.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs move on tight schedules; the roll-off shouldn’t be the blocker.
-Dispatch coordinates same-day haul-out around the crew’s demobilization window so the driveway frees up for inspection or gutter reinstall before the homeowner gets back!
-Fort Wayne crews route the swap-out and clear the site fast.
+Tear-offs move fast; the roll-off shouldn’t hold crews back.
+Dispatch routes the swap-out within the demobilization window so the container pulls clean, the driveway frees for inspection or gutter reinstall, and the homeowner gets the site back by afternoon!
+Fort Wayne crews handle it daily.